Hiring a Business Analyst: Business Analysis, The Process & Techniques

 Business analysis is a set of tasks and techniques used to perform business analysis.
 Business analysts use it to help stakeholders understand an organization’s structure, policies, and operations and recommend solutions that enable the organization to achieve its goals.

 A business analyst must have broad knowledge and skills across all business functions and an in-depth understanding of at least one specific line of business.
-They apply qualities, integration testing, process engineering/improvement, and management skills to enable successful business transformation.
+They apply qualities such as integration testing, process engineering/improvement, and management skills to enable successful business transformation.

-In addition to these core skills, business analysts possess soft skills which are crucial for success in today’s fast-paced business environment.
+In addition to these core skills, business analysts possess soft skills crucial for success in today’s fast-paced business environment.
 These skills include:

 Facilitation | Conflict resolution | Coaching | Mentoring | Stakeholder management